-Stability in weather is the main advantage of Annapurna Base Camp trek in September.
+Weather stability is the main advantage of the Annapurna Base Camp trek in September.
 The days are bright and sunny.
-The mild temperature does not create any difficulties in trekking, instead it helps.
+The mild temperature does not create any difficulties in trekking, instead, it helps.
 Neither too hot nor too cold temperature increases your pleasure in the trek.

 Walkthrough lush forests